gurpsdomain/GurpsyMcGurpsFace/README.md

     npm install
 ```

-This will install all dependecies.
+This will install all dependencies.
 To run the application from node, run

 ```shell
     npm start
 ```

-To tun the unittests, run
+To run the unittests, run

 ```shell
     npm test